While game design might seem like an easy profession …

 There are openings for all kinds of designers everywhere, so know yourself and your niche and you’ll find the perfect job for you.

 A Career Timetable

-Many people wonder how quickly they can go from being a junior designer deciding what colour the walls of the level should be to a lead designer on a project of their own creation.
+Many people wonder how quickly they can go from being a junior designer deciding what color the walls of the level should be to a lead designer on a project of their own creation.
 The short answer is ‘years’.

 Expect to spend at least three years as a junior developer, building up a collection of completed games with your name in the credits, before moving onto a senior game designer role.
 Senior game designers have more of a say in what goes into a project.